chimplie/the-love-geometry/data-analyst/README.md

 Intro
 -----

-Here is the Pied Piper project consisting several steps which graded independently.
+Here is the Pied Piper project consisting of several steps which are graded independently.
 The necessary exercise is [Step 1](#step-1-lower-saxonian-blow).
 Everything else is optional.

 By completing each step of this home assignment you proof that you have some valuable feature.
 So, it's ok to not to complete all of them.

 But note that poor implementation of necessary steps won't give you enough grade.
-Which means that working on some optional stuff may be a wise decision.

 Technical Requirements
 ----------------------